Jesus Walks: Music videos

 The video was named as one of the best of the 2000s decade by Dugald Baird of The Guardian.

 The final version of "Jesus Walks" was filmed in West's hometown of Chicago and co-directed by himself with Coodie & Chike (Coodie Simmons and Chike Ozah of Channel Zero).
 Filmed guerrilla-style within the course of one day at a budget of $40,000, the third version was the least expensive of the three.
 It depicts Jesus in the modern day, literally walking beside the protagonist as he travels from his home to church, performing miracles along the way.
 The video premiered on MTV.com on June 23, 2004.

-The music video received several wins and nominations; It earned two nominations at the 2005 MTV Video Music Awards for Video of the Year and Best Male Video, winning the later.
+The music video received several wins and nominations; It earned two nominations at the 2005 MTV Video Music Awards for Video of the Year and Best Male Video, winning the latter.
 It won Video of the Year at the 2005 BET Awards.
 The music video earned two nominations for Best Male Video and Best Hip-Hop Video at the 2005 MTV Video Music Awards Japan.
 "Jesus Walks" was nominated for Best International Video at the 2004 MuchMusic Video Awards.
 The music video received three nominations at the 2005 Music Video Production Awards, for Best Cinematography, Best Editing and Best Hip-Hop Video.
 At the 2005 Soul Train Music Awards "Jesus Walks" was nominated for Video of the Year.
 The video earned a nomination for Outstanding Music Video at the 2005 NAACP Image Awards.